Authorities: Driver ejected, hurt in 2-vehicle crash in Jo Daviess County

-EAST DUBUQUE, Ill. – Authorities say one person was hurt after being ejected in a two-vehicle crash this morning in Jo Daviess County.
+EAST DUBUQUE, Ill. — Authorities say one person was hurt after being ejected in a two-vehicle crash Tuesday morning in Jo Daviess County.

 Ben G. Hobbs, 88, of Dubuque, was transported to MercyOne Dubuque Medical Center for treatment of his injuries, according to a press release from the Jo Daviess County Sheriff’s Department.